-As one of the world’s most cited experts on Artificial Intelligence, Ethics & Human Rights in technology and Women in Leadership.
-Dr Catriona Wallace has established herself as the innovative go-to expert for optimizing customer experience.
+As one of the world’s most-cited experts in Artificial Intelligence, Catriona has established herself as the innovative go-to expert for organizations undergoing digital transformation and optimizing operations with a focus on AI-driven customer and employee experience.
 As a result, she's the most natural authority to consult with when looking at ways to introduce emerging technologies into business.

 A highlight of the afternoon.
 We were all inspired by Catriona's wisdom on so many issues.
 Australia needs hundreds more inspirational leaders like Catriona for our future.